CottaCush/technical-task/README.md

 ## Technical Task
-Create an application that allows users to enter shipment information and retrieve shipping rates from Printful's API.
+Create an application that allows users to enter shipment information and retrieve shipping rates from **** API.
 In order to speed up the process, create a caching mechanism and use it to store API results for faster retrieval when the same shipment information is provided.

 ### Environment Variable